Cruise Packing List: The Definitive Checklist for Any Cruise Vacation

 There are a few items that can really help to organize your cabin for a more enjoyable vacation

-• Magnetic Hooks – Cabin walls are made of generally made of metal.
+• Magnetic Hooks – Cabin walls are generally made of metal.
 Magnetic hooks will attach to walls and ceilings for organization.
 We use these and these (Hands on Review)

 • Magnetic Clips – Same idea as hooks but for daily cruise planners and such.